 Access to Information

 Access to information is a human right.
-This right enables citizens to request and receive information held by public bodies.
+This right enables citizens to request and receive information held by a public or private body that utilises public funds or is in possession of information that is of significant public interest.
 This is necessary in a democracy as it promotes transparency and accountability and enhances democratic participation.
 When citizens are allowed access to information, they are able to hold public officials accountable for their actions and decisions.
 They can also play a crucial role in combating corruption.

 Information requested by citizens

-The Act mandates the Commission to hear and determine appeals arising from failure by information holders to provide the information requested by citizens.
+The Act mandates the Commission to hear and determine appeals against decisions of information holders relating to access to information.

 Section 38 (1) of the Act provides that